 The article is organized as follows.
 Section 2 introduces basic concepts from the potential outcomes model and matching methods, and propose the new I-Rand algorithm that we use to analyze the two-point time-series data.
 Section 3 compares the proposed I-Rand with benchmark methods such as the pooled approach and the difference-in-differences.
 Section 4 explains the use of I-Rand to understand the role of the LCD in reducing the risks of T2D and CVD risk.
 Section 5 investigates the relationship between obesity, T2D, and CVD risk.
-We discuss the limitations of our methods and indicate directions for future research in Section 6.
+We discuss the limitations of our methods and indicate directions for future research in Sect.
+6, and conclude the paper in Sect.
+7.